 These filters need to be of adequate size to slow the fuel flow down in the filter and to have a reasonable life.

-If you have been sold a 30micron pre filter, chances are we can supply you with replacement filter of the correct size and micron rating.
+If you have purchased a 30micron pre-filter, chances are we can supply you with replacement filter of the correct size and micron rating.